 We are already beginning to see what the future holds for Internet TV.
-If you miss your favorite television program you can go to the network’s website and watch the episode in its entirety that you missed.
-In fact, many networks are promoting the fact that you can catch up on all the episodes that you may have missed in order to be caught up on popular serial dramas such as Lost and 24.
-Missing one or two episodes of those programs can leave a viewer confused as to what is happening in the series and can alienate the viewer.
+If you miss your favorite television program, you can go to the network’s website and watch the episode in its entirety that you missed.
+Many networks are promoting that you can catch up on all the episodes you may have forgotten to catch up on popular serial dramas such as Lost and 24.
+Missing one or two episodes of those programs can leave a viewer confused about what is happening in the series and can alienate the viewer.

 That, however, is just the tip of the iceberg.
-Technology is changing at warp speed and part of the allure of internet television is that the viewers can decide when they choose to watch the programming.
+Technology is changing at warp speed, and part of the allure of Internet television is that the viewers can decide when to watch the programming.
 They no longer have to be in front of the television for “Must See TV” as they once did.
-That is why network executives are trying to come up with ways to make Internet TV an interactive experience for viewers and figure out how they can reap the rewards of such efforts.
+That is why network executives are trying to develop ways to make Internet TV an interactive experience for viewers and figure out how they can reap the rewards of such efforts.

 Related Articles :

 - Cybersecurity In The Sky: Internet of Things Capabilities Making Aircraft More Exposed To Cyber Threats Than Ever Before

 - These Americans Hated the Health Law.
 Until the Idea of Repeal Sank In.

 - Nine Reasons Why MMA Is the Greatest Sport On The Planet